Water Quality In Indiana

-The Surface Water, Operation, and Enforcement Branch contain three separate sections the Wetland and Storm Water Section, Enforcement Section as well as the Operations Section.
+The Surface Water, Operation, and Enforcement Branch contain three separate sections: the Wetland and Storm Water Section, the Operations Section and the Water Enforcement Section.

-The Wetland portion of the branch addresses activities in Wetlands, Lakes and Streams to ensure that those activities maintain the chemical, physical, and biological integrity of these waters.
-When a project is planned in Indiana that will result in the placement of fill material in a wetland, lake, river, stream, or other Water of the U.S., the Indiana Department of Environmental Management (IDEM) must issue a Section 401 Water Quality Certification (401 WQC) or an Indiana Isolated Wetland permit.
+The Wetland program addresses activities that impact Wetlands, Lakes and Streams to ensure that those activities maintain the chemical, physical, and biological integrity of these waters.
+When a project is planned in Indiana that will result in the placement of fill material in a wetland, lake, river, stream, or other waters of the U.S., the Indiana Department of Environmental Management (IDEM) must issue a Section 401 Water Quality Certification (401 WQC) or an Indiana Isolated Wetland permit.

 The Storm Water program issues NPDES permits for storm water discharges associated with industrial activities, active construction that results in land disturbances of one acre or more, and Municipal Separate Storm Sewer Systems (MS4s).
 In addition to permitting, staff also conducts inspections and audits of permittees to assess compliance.